Moussa Diabaté

-Moussa Diabaté (/ˈmuːsə ˌdiːəˈbɑːteɪ/ MOO-sə-_-DEE-ə-BAH-tay, /fr/; born 21 January 2002) is a French professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+Moussa Diabaté (/ˈmuːsə ˌdʒəˈbɑːteɪ/ MOO-sə-_-JAH-BAH-tay,/fr/; born 21 January 2002) is a French professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines.
 Diabaté was a consensus five-star recruit and one of the top centers in the 2021 class.

 Early life and youth career

 Born in Paris to Malian and Guinean parents, Diabaté started playing basketball at age 12 with Sporting Club Maccabi de Paris.
 After a few months, he moved to USD Charonne, where his interest in the sport formed, and he later competed for Saint Charles de Charenton Saint Maurice.
 Diabaté was not allowed into the sports institute CREPS for academic reasons.
 At age 14, he moved to the United States to advance his basketball career.
 In eighth grade, he joined the middle school program of Montverde Academy in Montverde, Florida.
 At first, he did not speak English and struggled to adjust to the American style of play.